Finding Lost Wells

 - Owner's records (for example, bills, easements on deed) or information written on pressure tank, control box, or well room wall.

-- County Well Index Online is a web-based version of the CWI data system developed by the Minnesota Geological Survey (MGS) and the Minnesota Department of Health (MDH) for the storage, retrieval, and editing of water-well information.
+- Minnesota Well Index is a web-based version of the CWI data system developed by the Minnesota Geological Survey (MGS) and the Minnesota Department of Health (MDH) for the storage, retrieval, and editing of water-well information.

 - Well Disclosure Certificates - at MDH Well Management Section (filed since November 1990).
 A Well Disclosure Certificate might have already been filed for the property.